Huskies vs. Bulldogs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 UConn Betting Records & Stats

-- UConn and its opponents have scored more than 153.5 points in 10 of 30 games this season.
+- UConn and its opponents have combined to score more than 153.5 points in 10 of 30 games this season.

 - The average total in UConn's games this season is 143.4, 10.1 points fewer than this matchup's over/under.